jeremiahogutu/parking-app/README.md

-# parking-garage-app
+# parking-app
-An application to manage customers using their parking garage.
+An application to manage customers in a parking garage.